veracruz-project/icecap/examples/README.md

 Framework also includes tools and libraries for creating components which dynamically realize CapDL-like specifications describing subsystems.
-In [./06-dynamism](./06-dynamism), a component called `supercomponent` is endowed with extra untyped memory resources, and a serialized CapDL specificaiton called `subsystem` is mapped into its address space.
+In [./06-dynamism](./06-dynamism), a component called `supercomponent` is endowed with extra untyped memory resources, and provided with a serialized CapDL specificaiton called `subsystem`.
 It uses the `dyndl-*` crates to repeatedly realize and destroy `subsystem`.

 ```
 nix-build examples/ -A dynamism.run && ./result/run